 “Can we go back a step, where we used to be?
 I could use some help from history …”

-Those are the first words that Houston-reared, Austin-based Beaver Nelson sings on his new record; and seeing as how it’s been four years since his last album — and nine since the one before that — perhaps a short refresher course really is in order.
+Those are the first words that Houston-reared, Austin-based Beaver Nelson sings on his new record; and seeing as how it’s been four years since his last album — and five since the one before that — perhaps a short refresher course really is in order.
 Granted, three albums in nine years isn’t necessarily a bad clip for an artist who’s been at it as long as he has, but it feels downright glacial compared to the breathless, almost Willie Nelson-ish pace at which Beaver cranked out his first five albums between 1998 and 2004.

 That productive (and duly acclaimed) hot streak, which kicked off with a deal-sealing debut the then-27-year-old Nelson titled The Last Hurrah as a sardonic nod to a pair of aborted major-label efforts, did more than just finally deliver on nearly a decade’s worth of next-big-thing buzz; it proved the once hallowed term “Texas songwriter” could still signify a certain freeform maverick spirit too mercurial to corral into a one movement, no matter how big.
 At a time when seemingly any hack with a guitar could muster a rowdy fanbase of ball-cap-wearing yahoos with songs about Texas or floating down the Guadalupe, Beaver swam upstream like a raspy-voiced, Townes-versed Elvis Costello with an endearingly shaggy, loose-limbed musical swagger that was as compelling served solo acoustic as it was hitched to a Replacements-style full-band hootenanny.
 It wasn’t the kind of stuff that packed festivals, but for those tuned in, keeping up with that very busy young Beaver was a blast.